thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ## Objectives

-- Explain what a RESTful, database-driven HTTP server is.
+- Explain what a RESTful, database-driven, HTTP server is.
-- Explain why a RESTful, database-driven HTTP server is useful.
+- Explain why a RESTful, database-driven, HTTP server is useful.
-- Use Express and Knex to build a RESTful, database-driven HTTP server.
+- Use Express and Knex to build a RESTful, database-driven, HTTP server.

-## What's a RESTful, database-driven HTTP server?
+## What's a RESTful, database-driven, HTTP server?

-A **RESTful, database-driven HTTP server** is exactly what the name implies.
+A **RESTful, database-driven, HTTP server** is exactly what the name implies.
 It's a server that communicates with a client using a RESTful HTTP API.
 The sole purpose of the HTTP server is to manage information that's persisted to a database.

-Here's a sequence diagram of the RESTful, database-driven HTTP server.
+Here's a sequence diagram of the RESTful, database-driven, HTTP server.

 ```text
 ┌─── Chrome ──┐               ┌── Node.js ──┐               ┌── postgres ─┐               ╔════════════ cluster ═══════════╗